Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 As we walked, ears still buzzing, Queens black, stretch-limo, black, with blacked-out windows, pulled up asking for directions to Eric’s.
 They must have got lost as later, Midweek, the club was emptyish, Queen arrived, we, literally everybody in Eric’s, completely blanked them, pretended we hadn’t noticed, ignored them.
 Queen wandered about, unnoticed, and left very soon after arriving, clearly unimpressed.

-Eric’s was eventually closed after being (over aggressively) raided in March 1980.
+Eric’s was eventually closed after being over aggressively raided in March 1980.
+A local political statement.
 By then we had migrated to another spiritual home, Liverpool’s second Punk venue, The Swinging Apple (‘the apple’).

 We had been part of the first wave of Eric’s, supporters, the beginnings.
 The second and third wave, the next generation, just that couple of years younger, all graduates of the legendary Eric’s (teen) afternoon matinee gigs, had now took over, Bernie Connor, Dave Balfe (Teardrop Explodes & Food Records), Julian Cope, Ian McCulloch, Pete Wylie, the final Eric’s generation.